Thivagar28/Smart-wifi-rover/README.md

 3. The microcontroller reads the virtual pin’s value and drives the L298N motor driver accordingly.

+4. If someone's is standing behind the car the IR sensor detects automatically and the car moves from the obstacles.

-4. Each button corresponds to Forward, Backward, Left, Right, or Stop motion.
+5. Each button corresponds to Forward, Backward, Left, Right, or Stop motion.

 📱 Blynk IoT App Configurations